Which place is cheaper, Atlanta or Washington?

 The winter attracts plenty of travelers to both Washington and Atlanta.
 Many visitors come to Washington in the winter for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Washington can get quite cold in the winter.
 In the winter, Washington is much colder than Atlanta.
-Typically, the winter temperatures in Washington in January are around 35°F (1°C), and Atlanta is about 45°F (7°C).
+Typically, the winter temperatures in Washington in January average around 35°F (1°C), and Atlanta averages at about 45°F (7°C).

 Washington usually receives less sunshine than Atlanta during winter.
 Washington gets 139 hours of sunny skies, while Atlanta receives 164 hours of full sun in the winter.